Nicki Minaj Calls On Michael B. Jordan to Rename His Rum Brand With Ties to Caribbean Culture - E! Online

 However, many took social media to express their disappointment with the 34-year-old actor's company name, including Nicki Minaj.
 Some have even accused the brand of cultural appropriation.

-Traditionally, people have pointed out that J'Ouvert is a festival that celebrates Caribbean culture.
+Traditionally, J'Ouvert is a festival that celebrates Caribbean culture.
 In addition to being held annually in Trinidad, Tobago and Grenada during Carnival, it's also celebrated worldwide.

 On Instagram, Nicki, who is Trinidadian, re-posted the historical significance of why J'Ouvert is observed and called on Michael to consider changing the brand's moniker.